COP8: Instruction set

 COP8 operands are listed in destination, source order.
 Most instructions have the accumulator A as one of the operands.
 The other operand is generally chosen from an 8-bit immediate value, an 8-bit RAM address, or [B], the RAM address selected by the B register.
 The LD and X (exchange with accumulator) instructions also support RAM addressing by the X register ([X]) and post-inc/decrement variants ([B+], [B−], [X+], [X−]).

 Indirect addressing via B is particularly fast, and can be done in the same cycle that the instruction is executed; even X A,[B] is a one-cycle instruction.

-On the other hand, absolute RAM addressing is only directly encoded for five instructions: LD A,addr8, X A,addr8, IFEQ addr8,#imm8, LD addr8,#imm8, and DIR addr8.
+On the other hand, absolute RAM addressing is only directly encoded for five instructions: LD A,addr8, X A,addr8, LD addr8,#imm8, IFEQ addr8,#imm8, and DIR addr8.
 The latter is a "direct addressing" opcode prefix which may be prepended to any instruction with a [B] operand, and changes the operand to the specified memory location.
 (Conditional-skip instructions skip the prefix and following instruction as a pair.)
 Using DIR with the LD A,[B], X A,[B] and LD [B],#imm8 instructions is not documented, as the dedicated instructions are more efficient.

 All "move" instructions are called LD (load) even if the destination is a memory address (LD addr8,#imm8).
 Unusually, there are no LD instructions with the accumulator as a source; stores must be done with the X instruction which exchanges the accumulator with the memory operand, storing A and loading the previous memory contents.

 There are instructions to fetch from tables in ROM.
 These combine the high 7 bits of the program counter (PCU) with the accumulator, fetch a byte from that address, and place it in the accumulator (LAID instruction) or the low 8 bits of the program counter PCL (JID instruction).
 Because the next instruction executed must be in the same 256-byte page of ROM as the table itself, a 256-entry table is not possible.